samvera/hyrax/README.md

 # What is Hyrax?

 Hyrax uses the full power of [Hydra](http://projecthydra.org/) and extends it to provide a user interface around common repository features and social features (see below).
 Hyrax offers self-deposit and proxy deposit workflows, and mediated deposit workflows are being developed in a community sprint running from September-December 2016.
 Hyrax delivers its rich and growing set of features via a modern, responsive user interface.
 It is implemented as a Rails engine, so it is meant to be added to existing Rails apps.
+Hyrax is the consolidation of Sufia and the CurationConcerns gems and behaves in much the same way.

 ## Feature list